sensible-hq/sensible-docs/readme-sync/v0/api/visuals.md

-**EXAMPLE 2**
+**EXAMPLE 2 - excerpt from GSG**

-The config is represented visually in the PDF in the Sensible app:
+The config is represented visually in the PDF in the Sensible app as follows:

 ![](https://raw.githubusercontent.com/sensible-hq/sensible-docs/main/readme-sync/assets/v0/images/style/pdf_2.png)